konsumer/junosex/README.md

 All decent MIDI sequencers speak CC, but being able to speak SysEx particular to these synths is harder to come by.
 This code, when placed on an ATMEGA8/168/328 will do the conversion for you, and allow your computer/ipad/sequencer to get romantic with your Juno.

 There are 2 versions.
 One is a software implementation, and one is an Arduino-based version.
-I made several options for putitng it together in either form.
+I made several options for putting it together in either form.

 ## Software Version

 I  made a CLI-version, and a GUI version.

-The downloads for this project are the GUI version (same code in junosex.nw), or you can use software/junosex in the command-line.
+### command-line

 To install the CLI dependencies, run this, in the software directory:

     npm install

-For the GUI, just download the version for your system, and run it, or download software/junosex.nw and drag it to [node-webkit] runtime.
+### GUI

+I only tested this on Mac, so that is the only platform I included, but the proecess should be fairly similar.
+For Mac, just extract software/JunoSex-mac.zip, and run.

+The build process is the same as CLI, using the software/junosex.nw directory and the [node-webkit] runtime for your system.

 ## Hardware Version